-(1) Any person affected by a forfeiture order who was entitled to receive notice of the application for the order under section 48(2), but did not receive such notice, may, within 45 days after the notice of the making thereof is published in the Gazette, apply for an order excluding his or her interest in the property concerned from the operation of the order, or varying the operation of the order in respect of such property.
+- (1) Any person affected by a forfeiture order who was entitled to receive notice of the application for the order under section 48(2), but did not receive such notice, may, within 45 days after the notice of the making thereof is published in the Gazette, apply for an order excluding his or her interest in the property concerned from the operation of the order, or varying the operation of the order in respect of such property. - (2) The application shall be accompanied by an affidavit setting forth- - (a) the nature and extent of the applicants right, title or interest in the property concerned; - (b) the time and circumstances of the applicants acquisition of the right, title, or interest in the property; - (c) any additional facts supporting the application; and - (d) the relief sought. - (3) The hearing of the application shall, to the extent practicable and consistent with the interests of justice be held within 30 days of the filing of the application.

-- (2) The application shall be accompanied by an affidavit setting forth- - (a) the nature and extent of the applicants right, title or interest in the property concerned; - (b) the time and circumstances of the applicants acquisition of the right, title, or interest in the property; - (c) any additional facts supporting the application; and - (d) the relief sought. - (3) The hearing of the application shall, to the extent practicable and consistent with the interests of justice be held within 30 days of the filing of the application. - (4) The High Court may consolidate the hearing of the application with a hearing of any other application filed by a person under this section. - (5) At the hearing, the applicant may testify and present evidence and witnesses on his or her own behalf, and may cross-examine any witness who appears at the hearing. - (6) The National Director or the curator bonis concerned, or a person authorised in writing thereto by them, may present evidence and witnesses in rebuttal and in defence of their claim to the property and may cross-examine a witness who appears at the hearing. - (7) In addition to the testimony and evidence presented at the hearing, the High Court may, upon application by the National Director or the curator bonis concerned, or a person authorised in writing thereto by them, order that the testimony of any witness relating to the property forfeited, be taken by commission and that any book, paper, document, record, recording, or other material not privileged be produced at the taking down of such testimony by commission. - (8) The High Court may make an order under subsection (1) if it finds on a balance of probabilities that the applicant for such an order- - (a) had acquired the interest concerned legally; and - (b) neither knew nor had reasonable grounds to suspect that the property in which the interest is held- - (i) is an instrumentality of an offence referred to in Schedule 1; or - (ii) is the proceeds of unlawful activities. - (9) (a) When a person who testifies under this section- - (i) fails to answer fully and to the best of his or her ability any question lawfully put to him or her; or - (ii) gives false evidence knowing that evidence to be false or not believing it to be true.
+- (4) The High Court may consolidate the hearing of the application with a hearing of any other application filed by a person under this section. - (5) At the hearing, the applicant may testify and present evidence and witnesses on his or her own behalf, and may cross-examine any witness who appears at the hearing. - (6) The National Director or the curator bonis concerned, or a person authorised in writing thereto by them, may present evidence and witnesses in rebuttal and in defence of their claim to the property and may cross-examine a witness who appears at the hearing. - (7) In addition to the testimony and evidence presented at the hearing, the High Court may, upon application by the National Director or the curator bonis concerned, or a person authorised in writing thereto by them, order that the testimony of any witness relating to the property forfeited, be taken by commission and that any book, paper, document, record, recording, or other material not privileged be produced at the taking down of such testimony by commission. - (8) The High Court may make an order under subsection (1), in relation to the forfeiture of the proceeds of unlawful activities, if it finds on a balance of probabilities that the applicant for the order- - (a) had acquired the interest concerned legally and for a consideration, the value of which is not significantly less than the value of that interest; and - (b) where the applicant had acquired the interest concerned after the commencement of the Act, that he or she neither knew nor had reasonable grounds to suspect that the property in which the interest is held is the proceeds of unlawful activities.